ome/omero-documentation/developers/Omero/Server/Sessions.rst

 Existing sessions
 ~~~~~~~~~~~~~~~~~

-In OmeroBlitz, once the connection to a
+In :ref:`server/blitz`, once the connection to a
 ``ServiceFactoryPrx`` (a Glacier2.Session subclass) was lost, it was not
 possible to reconnect to any of the services created using that
 connection.
 Now it is possible to reacquire the session if it is still